-- 1. Turn on or restart the computer.
-If you are in Windows, click Start > Shut Down > Restart. - As soon as the computer is turned on, press F10 when the monitor light turns green to enter Computer Setup.
-Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 when the monitor light turns green to access the utility. - 3.
-Select Security > Smart Cover > Cover Removal Sensor, and select the desired security level. - 4.
+- Turn on or restart the computer.
+If you are in Windows, click Start > Shut Down > Restart. - 2.
+As soon as the computer is turned on, press F10 before the computer boots to the operating system to enter Computer Setup.
+Press Enter to bypass the title screen, if necessary. - NOTE: If you do not press F10 at the appropriate time, you must restart the computer and again press F10 before the computer boots to the operating system to access the utility.

+- 3. Select Security > Smart Cover > Cover Removal Sensor, and select the desired security level. - 4.
 Before exiting, click File > Save Changes and Exit.